Biochemistry

 Research projects

-There are several types of projects to choose from depending on your interests and career goals, from experimental science to computing, teaching, clinical diagnostics or science communication.
-Current projects span:
+There are several types of capstone projects to choose from depending on your interests and career goals, each of them giving you plenty of chances to gain new transferrable skills and experience to put on your CV.
+Current projects include:

-- Experimental science: Investigate a scientific problem, using state-of-the-art facilities and working alongside research scientists.
+- Lab-based: Investigate a scientific problem, using state-of-the-art facilities and working alongside our leading research scientists

 - Education and outreach: Organise events to get school children better engaged with science – students generally work in primary schools or university technical colleges (UTC) to gain teaching experience communicating science to school children.